breezy-weather/breezy-weather/PROVIDERS.md

 * ¹ Extrapolated from hourly forecast
 * ² Extrapolated from sunrise/sunset
 * ³ Extrapolated from hourly forecast at 12:00 for day, 00:00 for night
-* ⁴ MEE and EEA indexes are not available
+* ⁴ Same weather for day and night
 * ⁵ Missing text
 * ⁶ Only available for the current day
-* ⁷ Same weather for day and night

 Legend: